-CHAPTER 10 AMOS LANGUAGE PROCESSORS
+CHAPTER 1 AMOS LANGUAGE PROCESSOR

 This chapter will introduce you to the major language processor programs on the AMOS system.
-You'll meet BASIC, PASCAL, LISP, and the AMOS macro-assembler program, MACRO.
-The first few sections talk about some basic concepts behind the AMOS language processors.
-If you are already familiar with these ideas ("computer languages," "compilers," and "interpreters") you may want to skip on to later sections that talk specifically about the AMOS language processors (e.g., Section 10.4, "AlphaBASIC").
+You'll me BASIC, PASCAL, LISP, and the AMOS macro-assembler program, MACRO.
+The first few sections talk abo some basic concepts behind the AMOS language processors.
+If you are already familiar with these idea ("computer languages," "compilers," and "interpreters") you may want to skip on to later sections that ta specifically about the AMOS language processors (e.g., Section 10.4, "AlphaBASIC").